 Emilia Lanier (née Bassano) is considered the first female to become a professional poet in England.
 Her anthology of poems published in 1611 asserted her professional career as a poet, later regarded as a forward-thinking feminist writer.

 Setting out to change her lack of historical representation, Emilia presents the life and career of Emilia Lanier on the stage, making its West End premiere at the Vaudeville Theatre.
-To celebrate previews of Emilia commencing on International Women’s Day, we take a look at the lauded writer for ourselves, presenting the life and career of Emilia Lanier, as well as her involvement with William Shakespeare and commenting on whether she really was the assumed ‘dark lady’ of Shakespeare.
+We take a look at the lauded writer for ourselves, presenting the life and career of Emilia Lanier, as well as her involvement with William Shakespeare and commenting on whether she really was the assumed ‘dark lady’ of Shakespeare.

 All about Emilia Lanier